zopefoundation/RestrictedPython/docs/usage/policy.rst

     ...
     >>> shed = BikeShed()

-Normally accessing attriutes works as expected, because we're using the standard ``getattr`` function for the ``_getattr_`` guard:
+Normally accessing attributes works as expected, because we're using the standard ``getattr`` function for the ``_getattr_`` guard:

 .. code-block:: pycon